atheeraa/linux-server/README.md

-## This is udacity's project, deploying a project on a linux server.
+## This is udacity's FSND project, deploying a website on a linux server.

 The server IP address is :  **35.158.243.74**